rainmanh/jumpscale_core8/docs/AYS/ays_walkthrough.md

 	`ays create_repo -p {directory} -g {github repo url}`

 ## Creating an actor template
+Actor templates defines the life cycle of a service.It defines the service parameters and its interactions with other services as well as specifies the actions that need to be executed by each service.<br>

  To create an actor {actor name}, you need to create a directory called {actor name} under <b>actorTemplates</b>.
 Each actor directory has to contain a schema.hrd file which contains the specification of the service instance and establish the relationships between itself and other services.
 Parameter definition is as follows:

 `{parameter name} = type:{type of parameter(int,str,..)} default:’{default value if none is specified}’`

+There are two ways services can interact with each other:
+- Consumption: A service instance can consume another service instance which is called a producer.
+A consumer is dependent on the producer and the producer need to be deployed before the consumer.
+- Parenting: Is used to group services together by creating the child services as a subdirectory to the parent.
+The parent need to be created before the child unless the `optional` tag is used.

 To establish a  producer/consumer relationship with another service: